kubernetes/kubernetes/Godeps/_workspace/src/google.golang.org/grpc/examples/gotutorial.md

 }
 ```

-In the method body we use the `RouteGuide_RecordRouteServer`s `Recv()` method to repeatedly read in our client's requests to a request object (in this case a `Point`) until there are no more messages: the server needs to check the the error returned from `Read()` after each call.
+In the method body we use the `RouteGuide_RecordRouteServer`s `Recv()` method to repeatedly read in our client's requests to a request object (in this case a `Point`) until there are no more messages: the server needs to check the the error returned from `Recv()` after each call.
 If this is `nil`, the stream is still good and it can continue reading; if it's `io.EOF` the message stream has ended and the server can return its `RouteSummary`.
 If it has any other value, we return the error "as is" so that it'll be translated to an RPC status by the gRPC layer.

 #### Bidirectional streaming RPC
 Finally, let's look at our bidirectional streaming RPC `RouteChat()`.